iota-community/treasury/specifications/treasury-tech-proposal.md

 ![](https://i.imgur.com/Fu9Npwg.png)

 # High-level Technical Requirement
 In this section we highlight some of the key technical assumptions.
-This can be further expanded or changed down the track as required during the implementation.
-It's explained to help the builder understand mechanics and potentially direct them on possible approach.
+This can be further expanded or changed as required during the implementation.
+It's explained to help the builder understand mechanics and potentially direct them on possible approaches.

-In summary, Firefly code changes should be minimal and should be primarily focused on ability "execute the vote".
+In summary, Firefly code changes should be minimal and should be primarily focused on ability to "execute the vote".
 Any other functionality should be done within Web DAO.
-This will reduce security risks and allows us to quickly build up more features.
+This will reduce security risks and allows us to quickly build up more features without innvolving IF.

 ## Middleware for proposal management
 > Ideally, middleware is only an intern solution before ISCP are implemented and ready to be used.

 Middleware management tool will have to build to proxy Github's list of proposal to Firefly and Web DAO.
-This should be a very simple proxy so it can be easily audited for any security issue.
+This should be a very simple proxy so it can be easily audited for any security issues.

 Proxy will keep a clone of Github repository within database that clients can use to get the latest.
-Following tool can be used to achieve that: https://isomorphic-git.org.
+Following tool can be used to sync git: https://isomorphic-git.org.

 One approach could be to utilise Google's Cloud Firestore database accessed by Firefly/Web DAO.
 It also supports websocket for very efficient communication.
 The Cloud Firestore database instance can also be used by Web DAO to manage proposals and other added functionality.